 Nurse-Family Partnership is a home-visiting program.
 A specially trained nurse will meet with you in your home or wherever you are staying, either weekly or bi-weekly throughout your pregnancy and until your child turns two.
 We focus on helping young first-time moms with nutrition, healthy lifestyle choices, and planning for the birth of your baby.
 Each visit will include discussion about your pregnancy, any fears or concerns you have, and making plans for your family’s future.
 Once your baby is born, each visit will include weighing and measuring your baby to monitor for appropriate growth and you will talk about both baby and mom’s nutrition, parenting support and child development.
 Your nurse can help you with any challenges you may be facing such as establishing a sleep schedule; feeding; or feelings of stress.
 Together you will identify your strengths as a new mom and your nurse can connect you with other community resources.
 We want what you want: a healthy pregnancy and delivery, a solid foundation of love and support for your baby, and a happy future for your new family.

 How to Enroll

 Referrals to ChildStrive’s Nurse-Family Partnership are often made by physicians, the Pregnancy Resource Center, WIC office, or school counselor.
 However, you can contact us directly to gather information, schedule a time to meet with a nurse, and decide if this program meets your needs.
 Call us at 425-353-5656 x7335, email us at or download and complete the referral form and fax it to us at 425-771-8479.

-To be eligible for ChildStrive’s Nurse-Family Partnership program a first-time mother must be 25 years old or younger, less than 26 weeks pregnant, speak English or Spanish, live in Snohomish County, and be low income.
+To be eligible for ChildStrive’s Nurse-Family Partnership program, you must be a first-time mother, less than 28 weeks* pregnant, speak English or Spanish, live in Snohomish County, and be low income.